Israel, a global leader in COVID vaccinations, finds limits

 In an impressive feat, more than a third of Israel’s 9.3 million people have received at least one shot in mere weeks, and over 1.9 million have gotten both doses, perhaps putting the country on track to inoculate nearly its entire adult population by the end of March.

-Alongside the praise for its speed, Israel has come under global criticism for excluding Palestinians in the Israeli-occupied West Bank.
+Alongside the praise for its speed, Israel has come under global criticism for excluding Palestinians in the Israeli-occupied West Bank and the blockaded Gaza Strip.
+The situation has drawn attention to the global disparity in access to vaccines between rich and poor countries.

 Rights groups say Israel has the obligation as an occupying power to vaccinate Palestinians.
 Israel denies having such a responsibility, and says its priority is its own citizens.
-Nevertheless, Israel this week for the first time transferred 5,000 doses of Moderna vaccine to the Palestinian Authority to inoculate medical workers.
+Nevertheless, Israel this week for the first time transferred 5,000 doses of the Moderna vaccine to the Palestinian Authority to inoculate medical workers.

 In Israel, for the first time, researchers are starting to see the effects of the vaccinations, giving other nations a very early glimpse of what might lie ahead for them.